Xewonsik/the-code-for-AI-s-simplified-version-of-Xash3d-doesn-t-work./README.md

 !
 MOBILE !

-idk, but open the 'base-mobile-version" file and copy the code from there.
+idk, but open the 'base-mobile-version' file and copy the code from there.
 PLEASE open a code editor (one that supports C++), paste the code (which you copied from the base-mobile-version file) and into it, and enjoy this version of Xash3d (mobile version) that's not working!

 # !
 CODE MADE BY AI !
 # !
 CODE MADE BY AI !